Sichuan opera: Other aspects of performance

-Overall the art form is well known for its singing, which is less constrained than that of the more popular Beijing opera form.
-Sichuan opera is more like a play than other forms of Chinese opera, and the acting is highly polished.
-The music accompanying Sichuan opera utilizes a small gong and an instrument called a Guqin, which is similar to the Erhu.
+Overall, the art form is known for its singing, which is less constrained than that of the more popular Peking opera.
+Sichuan opera is more akin to a play than other forms of Chinese opera, and the acting is highly polished.
+The accompaniment utilizes a small gong and a huqin (a bowed instrument similar to the erhu).

-The traditional formula can be quite systematic, and may include a combination of stunts— such as Bian Lian, Tihuiyan, sword-hiding, fire-spitting and beards changing with the plot and different characters.
+The traditional formula is systematic and may include a combination of stunts, such as bian lian (face changing), tihuiyan, sword-hiding, fire-spitting, and beard-changing, adapted to the plot and characters.

 Character of the fool

-The character of the fool, or uncouth bumpkin, is significantly more prominent in Sichuan opera than in other forms of Chinese opera.
-Fool characters appear in guises including Mangpao (the emperor's attendant), the fool in mandarin's clothes, the playboy fool, the dirty and disheveled fool, the old-fashioned fool, and the thief fool.
+The character of the fool, or uncouth bumpkin, is significantly more prominent in Sichuan opera than in other Chinese opera forms.
+Fool characters appear in various guises, including the mangpao (emperor's attendant), the fool in mandarin's robes, the playboy fool, the dirty and disheveled fool, the old-fashioned fool, and the thief fool.
 The thief fool is one of the most popular character archetypes in Sichuan opera.